Yelp/paasta/comparison.md

 to some of the more popular tools in the same space.

-As a baseline for comparison, here are the pieces that PaaSTA uses to solve the paritcular problems associated with running a production PaaS:
+As a baseline for comparison, here are the pieces that PaaSTA uses to solve the particular problems associated with running a production PaaS:

 | Problem             | PaaSTA Solution              |
 |---------------------|------------------------------|